-- Safety Codes permits are required (building, plumbing, electrical, gas) and the suite must meet Alberta Building Code requirements for minimum safety standards.
-The safety codes permits will be issued only after a valid Development Permit has been approved, and may take an additional 2-4 weeks.
+- Safety codes permits are required (building, plumbing, electrical, gas) and the suite must meet Alberta Building Code requirements for minimum safety standards.
+If a development permit is required, the safety codes permits will not be issued until after a valid development permit has been issued.

 To receive a timely decision on your application, please ensure that your application is clear, legible and accurate.
 In your application, you need to include the following: